kkortes/async-await-websockets/README.md

 7. Add directory `somedir`
 8. `npm run dev`

-Your server should now be started on http://localhost:1337.
+Your server should now be reachable on ws://localhost:1337

 ## Configuration